yetinam/TEAM/README.md

 ## Baselines

-Baseline implementations for early warning are contained in `pga_baselines.py`.
+Baseline implementations for magnitude estimation and early warning are contained in `mag_baselines.py` and `pga_baselines.py`.
-For reference on the usage please see the samples configs in `pga_baseline_configs` and the implementation.
+For reference on the usage please see the samples configs in `mag_baseline_configs` and `pga_baseline_configs` and the implementation.